Peace, Justice and Strong Institution

 This Goal and Architecture

-Parliaments, courthouses and public libraries are cornerstones in a just and peaceful society, while local community centers, places of worship and safehouses can represent citizens’ commitment to an inclusive and compassionate society.
+Parliaments, courthouses and public libraries are cornerstones in a just and peaceful society, while local community centres, places of worship and safehouses can represent citizens’ commitment to an inclusive and compassionate society.

 Architecture does not make an institution just, but the effort and values put into a building can represent society’s commitment to justice, democracy and inclusiveness.
 Examples of this span from prestigious buildings for ministries or town halls to the establishment of UN emergency architecture in disaster zones.